-Latest News (July 16, 2016): I built a feline outhouse aboard with LED lighting and webcam… click photo for details!
+Latest News (September 14, 2016): I built a feline outhouse aboard with LED lighting and webcam… click photo!
 There is now an ADS-B receiver on Datawake to track airplanes.
-I finished adding Bikelab Reports about BEHEMOTH development to the archive, and the most current news is always at the blog (today, dog-meets-seal and some over-the-top ArtSpeak!)
+The latest archive post is a 1988 impressionistic view of New Orleans, and the most current news is always at the blog.
+There is now a Facebook page for micro-blogging Datawake details.

 “Art without engineering is dreaming;

 Engineering without art is calculating.”